adamsilver/fdpb/03-book-a-flight.md

 <div role="status" aria-live="polite">October 2017</div>
 ```

 The `thead` contains the column headings which represent each day of the week.
-The days are abbreviated visually to save space - tables aren't stylistically malleable, something that we'll discuss at length in chapter 5.
+The days are abbreviated visually to save space - tables aren't stylistically malleable, something that we'll discuss more in chapter 5.
 While abbreviations work here, we can give greater clarity for screen reader users by putting the full version inside the `aria-label` attribute.

 ```HTML
 <thead>